President Trump Seems Determined To Continue The Permanent Campaign

 There may never be a "last word" written or spoken about President Trump's 77-minute barrage in the East Room Thursday, but the first word from many was: "Wow."

-That was the initial reaction blurted out by Brett Baier at Fox News, as well as by Wolf Blitzer at CNN.
+That was the initial reaction blurted out by Bret Baier at Fox News, as well as by Wolf Blitzer at CNN.
 For the first time since he took the oath, the president took questions from all kinds of news organizations.
 And he took them very, very personally.

 "I'll tell you what else I see," the president said with some heat.
 "I see tone.
 You know the word 'tone'?
 The tone is such hatred.
 I'm really not a bad person, by the way.
 No, but the tone is such — I do get good ratings, you have to admit that — the tone is such hatred."

-Note: A previous version of this story misspelled Bret Baier's first name as Brett.